YoungMatthew98/ForestGroup/README.md

 ## Features

+- Modern visual design
 - Support for Dark Mode based on Your system mode preferences
 - Responsiveness across all devices
-- Contact form with a validation
+- Contact form with built-in validation
-- Modern visual design

 ## Tech Stack